MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/rooms/with-office-365.md

 ---

-Para validar a criação da conta e a atribuição de licença, entre em qualquer Teams Cliente usando a conta que você criou.
+Para validar a criação da conta e a atribuição de licença, entre em qualquer Cliente do Teams usando a conta que você criou.

 ## <a name="next-steps"></a>Próximas etapas